Skip to the main content

 ECCI delivers the business and public policy-facing component of the programme.

-NERC Consultancy Innovation Programme logo
+NERC Consultancy Programme logo

-NERC Consultancy Innovation Programme
+NERC Consultancy Programme

-As part of our work with NERC, ECCI delivers the NERC Consultancy Innovation Programme.
+As part of our work with NERC, ECCI delivers the NERC Consultancy Programme.
 It aims to generate industry and policy engagement, while making the most of innovation opportunities.

 Focused engagement with business and policy